 Fly to Mandalay, seeing Mahamuni Paya and its sacred Mahamuni Buddha image.
 An object of devotion, it has been covered in gold leaf by devout Buddhists.
 Visit a bronze casting workshop before enjoying lunch at a local restaurant.
 Continue to the carved, teak Shwenandaw Monastery.
 Donated to Buddhist monks in 1880, it is the only building from the original royal palace complex still standing after the destruction of World War II.
 Then, visit the Kuthodaw Pagoda, which features 729 marble slabs on which the entire Buddhist canon is inscribed.
 Later, pay a visit to Mandalay Hill, which soars above the surrounding countryside.

 Begin your day at the lively, floating Five Day Market, where you see regional hill tribe people in traditional dress bartering for goods and produce.
 Held at five different sites on the lake itself, tools, ornamental carvings, textiles and cheroots are sold from small boats.
 This afternoon, visit charming In Dein village, reached by a beautiful pathway that leads to Shan-style stupas.
 The village is best-known for its many ancient pagodas, which were designed in an array of shapes and sizes and remain in varied states of preservation.
 While some have been restored, others exist in their original crumbling state.
+Continue to Nam Pan Village, where you interact with locals, immersing yourself in village life.
+Visit a boat builder’s workshop, blacksmith shop and cheroot making factory, where you can try your hand at making the fabled Burmese cigar.

 Fly back to Yangon, where you sit down to lunch, followed by sightseeing of your choosing alongside your guide.